n1koo/konfig-syncer/README.md

 Sync `ConfigMap`s and `Secret`s between namespaces.

+Builds can be at [Docker Hub](https://cloud.docker.com/repository/docker/n1koo/konfig-syncer/) Docker image can be fetched with `docker pull n1koo/konfig-syncer`

 ## Usage

 `konfig-syncer` uses `konfig-syncer` annotation for figuring out which objects should be synced and to which destionation `Namespace`s.